sangramkadam/config/README.md

 # config
 Configuration files

-.vim is the configuration file for the Vim editor.
+.vimrc is the configuration file for the Vim editor.

 .vmdrc is the configuration file for VMD.